RagedUnicorn/docker-tomcat/README.md

 By default the launchscript `/docker-entrypoint.sh` will not be used to start the Tomcat process.
 Instead the container will be setup to keep `stdin_open` open and allocating a pseudo `tty`.
 This allows for connecting to a shell and work on the container.
 A shell can be opened inside the container with `docker attach [container-id]`.
 Tomcat itself can be started with `./docker-entrypoint.sh`.

-The tomcat server also exposes jmx access on port `60334` when built with the developer configuration.
+The Tomcat server also exposes jmx access on port `60334` when built with the developer configuration.
 To connect to the server use a tool like jconsole and its url `127.0.0.1:60334`

 ## Links